bk/wmk/readme.md

   is not designed to allow you to alter the Mako templates, install themes or perform other tasks that require more technical knowledge.

+- `wmk repl $basedir`: Launch a Python shell (ipython, bpython or python3, in order of preference) with the wmk environment loaded and with the `$basedir` as current working directory.
+Useful for examining wmk's view of the site content or debugging `MDContent` filtering methods.
+For these purposes, `from wmk import get_content_info`, followed by `content = get_content_info('.')` is often a good start.

 <!-- organization "File organization" 40 -->

 ## File organization